HTML Links Hyperlinks

 • Secure new tab links: If you want to open a link in a new tab by using the target=”_blank”, then it is good to add rel=”noopener noreferrer” in order to keep your website safe from security risks.

-HTML links are accessible to all modern browsers, so there’s no need to worry about browser compatibility while using the basic HTML Links:
+HTML links are accessible to all modern browsers, so there’s no need to worry about browser compatibility while using the basic links (<a> tag in HTML) for navigation in web pages:

 • Google Chrome